spectrocloud/librarium/docs/docs-content/integrations/vault.md

     kubectl port-forward $APP_NAME 8200:8200 --namespace $VAULT_NAMESPACE
     ```

-8. Open your browser and visit https://localhost:8200/ui to access the Vault UI.
-You will receive a warning due to the usage of a self-signed certificate but you can ignore this warning.
-In the browser, follow the prompts on the UI to initialize your root token.
+8. Open your browser and access the [Vault UI](https://localhost:8200/ui.
+You will receive a warning due to using a self-signed certificate, but you can ignore this warning.
+Follow the prompts on the UI to initialize your root token.

 :::tip